cpraveen/numa/fourier.md

 $$
 :::

 The term *piecewise continuous* can be replaced with *bounded variation*.
-The proof is based on [@Gander2018], Theorem 4.2.
+The proof is based on an adaptation of [@Gander2018], Theorem 4.2.

 :::{prf:proof}